viniciusov/notebook-security-essentials/README.md

 If everything is working just fine, now it's time to prepare your device...

 Check if your Operational System require a password for your user login and if it already allow users login as Guests without password.
-If not, you must set a password for you and **Allow Guest Users** (check your OS documentation if you don't know how to do it).
+If not, you must set a password for you and **Allow Guest Session** (check your OS documentation if you don't know how to do it).
+*Currently it is working fine with Linux Mint Mate (lightdm).*

 Now, clone this repository:
 `git clone https://github.com/viniciusov/notebook-security-essentials.git`